Cadrew/ai-image-enhancing-cpp/README.md

 # AI Image Enhancing

+⚠️ This code is a draft for testing and exploration ⚠️

 ## Overview

 This mockup is based on [CppFlow](https://github.com/serizba/cppflow) that uses [Tensorflow C API](https://www.tensorflow.org/install/lang_c) to run pre-trained models from [Real-ESRGAN project](https://github.com/xinntao/Real-ESRGAN).